vlanadira/sentiment-classification-app/README.md

 ## Welcome to the Steam Review Sentiment Analysis project!

-This repository contains the complete implementation of my undergraduate thesis: **"IMPLEMENTATION OF CRISP-DM FOR SENTIMENT ANALYSIS ON STEAM GAME REVIEWS"**, designed to classify Steam game reviews into Positive or Negative sentiments.
+This repository contains the complete implementation of my undergraduate thesis: **"IMPLEMENTATION OF CRISP-DM FOR SENTIMENT ANALYSIS ON STEAM GAME REVIEWS"**, designed to classify game reviews into Positive or Negative sentiments.
 The project utilizes the CRISP-DM methodology and compares four Deep Learning architectures (LSTM, GRU, BiLSTM, BiGRU) with various imbalance handling techniques.
-The final deployed model uses BiLSTM with Class Weighting for optimal performance.

 ## Environment Specifications
 # Step 1: Install Python